exu/go-workshops/README.md

-There is no README.md for ([code for: Libs Go Rpm](https://github.com/exu/go-workshops/tree/master/690-libs-go-rpm)) use %!s(MISSING) link to follow code examples
+There is no README.md for Libs Go Rpm use ([code for: Libs Go Rpm](https://github.com/exu/go-workshops/tree/master/690-libs-go-rpm)) link to follow code examples